 \subsection{Fidelity of Synthetic Generations}

 { \textbf{Results on Global Assessment}}

 The results are presented in Tab.~\ref{tab:summary}, where we showcase both fidelity and mode coverage metrics.
-Sana \cite{xie2025sana} delivers superior overall performance across key metrics, achieving the lowest FID and KID scores, indicating exceptional generation fidelity, while simultaneously attaining the highest Recall and Coverage, demonstrating its capacity to capture diverse modes (distributions) throughout the dataset.
-Pixart Sigma \cite{chen2024pixart} emerges as a strong contender, exhibiting the highest image-text alignment alongside second-best FID, KID, and Coverage scores.
-LLM-CXR \cite{lee2024llmcxr} exhibits specialised capabilities, substantially outperforming all other models in Precision; however, its notably low Recall suggests limited generative scope, primarily effective for specific distributions (pathologies).
+Sana \citep{xie2025sana} delivers superior overall performance across key metrics, achieving the lowest FID and KID scores, indicating exceptional generation fidelity, while simultaneously attaining the highest Recall and Coverage, demonstrating its capacity to capture diverse modes (distributions) throughout the dataset.
+Pixart Sigma \citep{chen2024pixart} emerges as a strong contender, exhibiting the highest image-text alignment alongside second-best FID, KID, and Coverage scores. \revised{To better understand mode coverage, we conducted a correlation analysis (detailed in Appendix \ref{sec:count_fid_ranks}) between pathology prevalence in the training data and generative fidelity (FID).
+We observed a remarkably strong positive correlation coefficient of 0.947, demonstrating a direct relationship between a disease's frequency in the training data and the model's ability to accurately generate it, confirming that models exhibit severe bias toward dense data regions.} LLM-CXR \citep{lee2024llmcxr} exhibits specialised capabilities, substantially outperforming all other models in Precision; however, its notably low Recall suggests limited generative scope, primarily effective for specific distributions (pathologies).
 This also highlights that conventional fidelity metrics like FID do not present a complete picture of the model performance.
-Earlier Stable-Diffusion variants (SD V1-x, V2-x) demonstrate consistently suboptimal scores across all metrics despite full fine-tuning, a particularly significant finding given their prevalent adoption in the synthetic radiograph generation literature \cite{bluethgen2024vision,favero2025conditional,fernandez2023privacy,dutt2024parameterefficient}.
-Larger architectural models (SD V3-5 \cite{esser2024scaling}, Lumina 2.0 \cite{lumina2}, Flux.1-Dev \cite{flux2024}), with the exception of LLM-CXR, yield predominantly inferior performance across evaluation metrics.
+Earlier Stable-Diffusion variants (SD V1-x, V2-x) demonstrate consistently suboptimal scores across all metrics despite full fine-tuning, a particularly significant finding given their prevalent adoption in the synthetic radiograph generation literature \citep{bluethgen2024vision,favero2025conditional,fernandez2023privacy,dutt2024parameterefficient}.
+Larger architectural models (SD V3-5 \citep{esser2024scaling}, Lumina 2.0 \citep{lumina2}, Flux.1-Dev \citep{flux2024}), with the exception of LLM-CXR, yield predominantly inferior performance across evaluation metrics.
 SD V3-5 exhibits high Precision but low Recall, Density, and Coverage scores, mirroring trends observed in LLM-CXR.
 We hypothesise that this stems from the inability of LoRA to provide sufficient adaptation for the medical domain, a limitation previously observed in \cite{dutt2024parameterefficient}.
 Performance improvements might be achievable by extending LoRA to other linear layers beyond attention (Q,K,V) layers, however, we leave this exploration to future work.
 Overall, Sana achieves the optimal performance-efficiency trade-off among all evaluated models. \textbf{Notably}, Sana has been adapted for synthetic radiograph generation for the first time through this work.

 { {\textbf{Results on Conditional Assessment}}}